mbarszcz-pcb/c64-rf-modulator-replacement/README.md

 # Compatibility
 This RF modulator replacement is compatible with motherboard revisions 250407, 250425, 250466, and 250469, and both NTSC and PAL VIC-II chips.
 I have not tested it, but I believe it should also be compatible with Bwack's KU-14194 board as well since it uses the standard longboard RF modulator.
 It is not compatible, however, with the early revision 326298-01 boards with the 5 Pin AV Output.
 This revision uses a different modulator pin layout, and the video signals are not combined in the modulator.
-They are instead processed with discrete components inside the VIC-II can .
+They are instead processed with discrete components inside the VIC-II can.

 # Gathering the components
 Kicad files are available for you to view or modify as you see fit.
 Gerber files are available that can be uploaded directly to your favorite PCB fab to make your own boards, and a complete Bill of Materials (BOM) can be found [here](c64-rf-modulator-replacement-bom.xlsx) with example parts from Digikey.
 At the time of writing this, the components cost about $12 US, not including the PCB or shipping.